Nemeas/100-days-of-code/log.md

 **Today's progress**: No coding progress today, got the app installed on my physical phone, and did some testing.
 Turns out there is a couple of things that needs more attention than beeing able to log into the game using Google Play Games.

 **Thoughts**: I'm thinking the gameplay is ok, but it looks like there is something wrong with the positioning.
 Also need to add a splash-screen, with perhaps some local highscore (to begin with), and a button to start the game.
 It's a bit annoying that it just starts when starting the game, no time to prepare..

+### Day 15: 01.08.2018
+**Today's progress**: Got all the bugs I found when testing on the physical device sorted out and pushed!

+**Thoughts**: Only thing missing now is the start-screen, and perhaps some graphics...
+Also, no progress is beeing tracked, so I don't think the login with Google Play Games is necessary per now.
+Need to figure out what I'm going to track first..